Automate TLS certificate provisioning and rotation with cert-manager

 Create the following resources:

-• A GatewayConfiguration and a GatewayClass to configure your gateway with the latest Kong Gateway version and Kong Operator as the controller.
+• A GatewayConfiguration and a GatewayClass to configure the gateway with the latest Kong Gateway version and Kong Operator as the controller.

 • A Gateway with the cert-manager.io/issuer: "selfsigned-issuer" annotation and the tls.certificateRefs pointing to the name of the Secret to provision.